littledivy/website/typ/turbocall.typ

 That's it!
 Feel free to follow me on Twitter: https://twitter.com/littledivy

-This document is available as PDF at https://divy.work/pdf/turbocall.pdf
+This document is available as PDF: https://divy.work/pdf/turbocall.pdf